-Bose Noise Cancelling Headphones 700 may have one of the most hilariously prosaic product names ever, but it's a BIG DEAL in the world of headphones.
-Bose's previous over-ear noise cancelling headphones didn't just sell like extremely hot cakes that you can listen to music through, they defined a new and lucrative market for Bluetooth wireless headphones with highly advanced active noise cancelling and highly lucrative, premium price tags.
+They may have one of the most hilariously prosaic product names ever, but Bose Noise Cancelling Headphones 700 – or NC 700 if you are short of time – is a BIG DEAL in the world of headphones and definitely one of the best noise cancelling headphones you can buy.
+Bose's previous over-ear noise cancelling headphones, QuietComfort 35 II, didn't just sell like extremely hot cakes that you can listen to music through, they defined a new and lucrative market for Bluetooth wireless headphones with highly advanced active noise cancelling.
+And highly lucrative, premium price tags.

-I got my hands and indeed my ears on with Bose Noise Cancelling 700 this week and while they're not a big leap forward, they do look and sound very pleasing and have one hugely impressive trick that no other NC headphone can match.
-Should you be readying yourself to hand over the necessary £349.95 when they launch next week?
-Hey, why not?
-Amazon has already slashed 95p off the price!
+I got my hands and indeed my ears on with Bose Noise Cancelling 700 and while they're not a big leap forward in terms of music playback over the QC35 II, they do look and sound very pleasing and have one hugely impressive trick that no other ANC headphone can match.
+Is it enough to overtake the Sony WH-1000XM3 in terms of quality?
+Bose will probably wipe the floor with it, if we're talking sales.

 Bose Noise Cancelling Headphones 700: sound